Reishi

 View Patient Education

-Reishi mushroom (Ganoderma lucidum) is a fungus that is used in the traditional medical systems of China, Japan, Korea and other Asian countries.
+Reishi mushroom (Ganoderma lucidum) is a fungus that is used in the traditional medical systems of China, Japan, Korea, and other Asian countries.
 Reishi supplements come as capsules, tablets, extracts, powders, and teas.

-Claims
+Claims for Reishi

 Reishi mushrooms are said to treat elevated cholesterol levels or other hyperlipidemia.
 They are also said to boost the immune system, increase strength and stamina, treat cancer, and treat lower urinary tract symptoms in men.

-Evidence
+Evidence for Reishi

-Adverse Effects
+Adverse Effects of Reishi

 Nausea, insomnia, liver toxicity, anorexia, and chronic diarrhea have been reported.
+Although safety of long-term use has been reported, there is no information on the use of reishi in pregnancy or lactation.

-Drug Interactions
+Drug Interactions with Reishi

 1. 1.
-Jin X, Ruiz Beguerie J, Sze DM, Chan GC: Ganoderma lucidum (Reishi mushroom) for cancer treatment.
-Cochrane Database Syst Rev 4(4):CD007731, 2016.
+Jin X, Ruiz Beguerie J, Sze DM, Chan GC.
+Ganoderma lucidum (Reishi mushroom) for cancer treatment.
+Cochrane Database Syst Rev. 4(4):CD007731, 2016.
 Published 2016 Apr 5. doi:10.1002/14651858.CD007731.pub3

 quizzes_lightbulb_red